Pennswood/CMPSC442-final-project/README.md

 - For OptaPy:
   - [Install Python 3.9 or later.](https://www.python.org/downloads/)
   - [Install JDK 11 or later](https://adoptium.net/) with the environment variable `JAVA_HOME` configured to the JDK installation directory.
-- The constraints defined for OptaPy are defined in constraints.py.
+- Add/edit any constraints for OptaPy in constraints.py.
+- Add/edit any rules for RBES in additional_todo.py